d-mon-/typeOf/README.md

 ###### some other tricks:
 *it might impact performance*

-In some case, especially when the initial value passed in typeOf is not an Object, typeof-in will try to retrieve the constructor name (as a string) passed in its **in()** method when necessary.
+If the value passed inside typeOf is not an Object, its **in()** method will never call instanceof when a constructor is passed as parameter, however, it will retrieve its constructor name to check if it match the type of your value.

+Therefore, you can use typeOf-in like this:
 ```js
 //with contructors
 typeOf('lolipop').in([Number,String,Promise,Boolean,GeneratorFunction,Iterator,Function,Array,Error,Object,Symbol])